-This year sees the arrival of the Year of the Rooster.
-The Chinese zodiac decrees that people born this year are observant, frank, ambitious and confident – people born in 1933, 1945, 1957, 1969, 1981, 1993 or 2005 were also born in the Year of the Rooster.
-You’ll find out more about the Year of the Rooster during the festival, which is a fantastic opportunity to get close to Chinese culture.
+In 2018, the lunar calendar sees the arrival of the Year of the Dog.
+The Chinese zodiac decrees that people born this year are loyal, faithful and courageous – people born in 1934, 1946, 1958, 1970, 1982, 1994 or 2006 were all born in the Year of the Dog.
+You’ll find out more about the Year of the Dog during the festival, which is a fantastic opportunity to get close to Chinese culture.

 6. Dress up

 Red is the key colour of Chinese New Year.
 You can dress up with a red scarf, jumper or shoes – this will bring good luck for the coming year.
-If you’re taking your kids to the event, let them bring rooster decorations or paint their faces with rooster motifs.
+If you’re taking your kids to the event, let them bring dog decorations or paint their faces with dog motifs.

 7. Enjoy Chinese food at Chinese New Year

 If you want to enjoy Chinese New Year Cantonese-style, order a whole chicken dish and a fish dish.
 The whole chicken dish means “happiness for the whole family” and the fish dish means “may there be surpluses every year”.
 If you’re following Northern Chinese culture, you should opt for dumplings.
 Book a Chinese restaurant in Chinatown ahead to beat the herds, or take a look at our Top 10 Chinese restaurants in London.